Contentful Personalization & Analytics

 })

-• The reference implementations in this repo use PUBLIC_... environment variable names.
-A consumer app can use any environment variable names that fit its deployment setup.
+The reference implementations in this repository use PUBLIC_... environment variable names because they run against shared mock defaults.
+Consumer applications can use any environment variable names that fit their deployment setup.

 import type { Request } from 'express'